Citizen LA Magazine – Los Angeles. Review by Birgitte Moos, October 01, 2009

-The LA Opera 'Ring Cycle' is conducted by James Conlan, directed and designed by the Berlin based, internationally known Artist, Achim Freyer.
+The LA Opera 'Ring Cycle' is conducted by James Conlan, directed and designed by the Berlin-based, internationally known Artist, Achim Freyer.
 Mr. Freyer also does light and costume design in collaboration with Amanda Freyer and Brian Gale.

-The 'Ring Cycle' is based on Norse mythology, Icelandic Sagas and the Germanic pre-Christian legend of the Song of the Niebelungs; a heroic epic poem written in german in the 12th century.
+The 'Ring Cycle' is based on Norse mythology, Icelandic Sagas and the Germanic pre-Christian legend of the Song of the Niebelungs; a heroic epic poem written in German in the 12th century.
 The illiterate but fearless hero of 'The Ring Cycle' is Siegfried.
 A product of nature, as Siegfried’s mother Sieglinde was sent to the woods with a broken sword.
-She died in childbirth, and Mime raises Siegfried in the forest, in hope to get a powerful ring.
+She died in childbirth, and Mime raises Siegfried in the forest, in the hope to get a powerful ring.

 The story is visualized by a moving and sometimes tilted revolving stage, as a record player where the story is grooved into, and reflected out in a divine light space, creating three-dimensional effects through projections on fore -and background.